coolbutuseless/ransid/README.md

 24bit colour ANSI is enabled by setting `full_colour = TRUE`

-24bit ANSI colour has more limited support, and will **not** display in Rstudio.
+24bit ANSI colour has more limited support (compared to 8bit ANSI), and will **not** display in Rstudio.

 It will however work in `iTerm` on OSX, KDE Konsole, Xterm, libvte-based terminals such as GNOME Terminal.
 See [the wikipedia